-Key characteristics Implications for sport participation Benefits of sport and physical activity Safety considerations Special considerations Recommendations to coaches Loss of a limb can be either congenital or acquired.
-With the use of a prosthesis (artificial limb) many athletes can compete in both able- bodied sport and Paralympic sport.
-In lower limb amputees, the energy required for daily living and sport activities increases in bigher on the leg the amputation occurred.
+Key characteristics Implications for sport participation Benefits of sport and physical activity Safety considerations Special considerations Recommendations to coaches toss of a limb can be either congenital or acquired.
+With the use of a prosthesis (artificial limb) many athletes can compete in both ablebodied sport and Paralympic sport.
+In lower limb amputees, the energy required for daily living and sport activities increases the higher on the leg the amputation occurred.
 The athletes may grow fatigued more rapidly.
-Sport prostheses are as important to amputees as sport equipment is to able- bodied athletes.
+Sport prostheses are as important to amputees as sport equipment is to ablebodied athletes.
 The higher level of energy required for daily living activities in lower limb amputees encourages a sedentary lifestyle.
-Sport and physical activity offer important contributions to reducing weight, increasing fitness, and portecting against heart disease and diabetes.
-Care of stumps is a critical daily activity for people with an amputation, and sport performance may place additional wear and tear or both the stump and any prosthesis.
-It is therefore important for the amputee to pay particular attention to breakdown in the skin particular attention to breakdown in the skin infections.
-It is also important to wear the right thickness of stump sock and to keep the sock difficultion attention to be addition infections.
-Wearing a protective helmet should be considered, particularly during the early stages of sport wheekhair use.
-Amputess who use a wheelkhair for sport activity frequently tip their chairs over and centre of gravity (no legs to bring the centre of gravity down lower) and no ability in many cases to brace the body in the chair using their legs.
-Tipping backwards is particularly common, and for this reason many athletes playing baskethall or tennis have small wheels back of the wheelchair.
-When the chairs tip back, these small wheels come in contract with the floor and stop the chairs from tipping.
-In some ways, these athletes most closely resemble their able-bodied peers, and it is search for many coaches to concentrate of the technical aspects of coaching when working with these athletes as you would any other athlete you coach.
-Open your eyes t o the possibilities, fo Open your eyes to the possibilities, for the person with a disability and you! lisability and you!
+Sport and physical activity offer important contributions to reducing weight, increasing fitness, and protecting against heart disease and diabetes. care of stumps is a critical daily activity for people with an amputation, and sport people with an amputation, and sport performance may place additional wear and tear on both the stump and any prosthesis.
+It is therefore important for the amputee to pay particular attention to breakdown in the skin of the stump and to any hair follicle infections.
+It is also important to wear the right thickness of stump sock and to keep the sock day (particularly after exercise).
+This is essential to help prevent skin irritations and blisters.
+Wearing a protective helmet should be considered, particularly during the early stagges of sport wheelchair use.
+Amputees who use a wheelchair for sport activity frequently tip their chairs over and fall out of them.
+This is due to their higher centre of gravity down lower) and no ability in many cases to brace the body in the chair using their legs.
+Tipping backwards is particularly common, and for this reason many athletes playing baskethall or tennis have small wheels hatched to stability arms coming out the back of the wheelchair.
+When the chairs tip back, these small wheels come in contact with the floor and stop the chairs from tipping.
+In some ways, these athletes most closely resemble their able-bodied peers, and it is seasier for many coaches to concentrate of the technical aspects of coaching when working with these athletes.
+Treat these athletes as you would any other athlete you coach.
+Open your eyes to o the possibilities, fo to the possibilities, for the person with a disability and youl isability and you!